 Use a skin brush

 As random as it sounds, skin brushing is an invigorating body exercise that gives you a jolt of energy.
 In fact, I would NOT recommend skin brushing at night for this very reason.
 Running the brush over your skin before a shower moves your blood, stimulates the lymph system and gets your motor running.
-GIve it a whirl and see for yourself.
+Give it a whirl and see for yourself.

+Quitting caffeine (or any addiction) can be rough on the body at first.
+Enter juicing.
 Mike and I upgraded our juicer at Christmas and I’m amazed at the “kick” I get from freshly juiced veggie and fruit drinks!
 Loaded with minerals and enzymes, fresh juice goes straight into your system without having to go through an extensive digestive process.
 As a result, your whole system feels revitalized.

 Fresh air exercise

+When quitting caffeine it’s important to find a jolt of energy elsewhere.
 The fresh air and elements combined with some brisk activity gets your blood pumping faster than any caffeine.
 Outdoor activity boosts our oxygen intake and vitamin D levels too.
 Woo hoo!

 Get your ZZZs